kakashimines/Movie-Recommender-System-project/README.md

 3.Hybrid approach which combines the two techniques for improvement on acuracy.

 #Dataset.
-The dataset used to carry out this project was imported from kaggle.The excel sheet used is one that has been filtered out to fulfil the needs of the project.
+The dataset used to carry out this project was imported from kaggle.
+The dataset imported (movie recommendation system) had csv files for movies, tags, ratings and links, which we later combined to form the movie recommender system.
+The excel sheet used is one that has been filtered out to fulfil the needs of the project.
 #Requirements.
 •	Python 3.13.0
 •	pandas